- Career Tracks

 - Off-Campus Study

-Ripon College offers a major in physical science.
-This is an interdisciplinary program designed for students interested in material science, engineering, science teaching and any other field in which a good background in both physics and chemistry is required.
+This interdisciplinary program is designed for students interested in material science, engineering, science teaching and any other field in which a good background in both physics and chemistry is required.
 Physical science majors also must take basic courses in mathematics.

-Requirements for a teaching major in physical science: all courses for the physical science major listed above including PHY 360, the senior thesis, plus the course Teaching of Physical Science (PHY 401 and CHM 401) and BIO 121.
+Requirements for a teaching major in Physical Science: all courses for the physical science major listed above including PHY 360, the senior thesis, plus Teaching of Physical Science (PHY 401 and CHM 401) and BIO 121.

 Requirements for Broad Field Sciences Teacher Licensure (Grades 6-12/EA-A Licensure): students are required to complete distribution requirements, a minor in educational studies and either the 1) chemistry-biology major plus the following courses; PHY 251, PHY 360, either BIO 219 or BIO 247 (depending on the emphasis in the major), or 2) the physical science major including PHY 360 plus the following courses: BIO 121, BIO 219, BIO 247, either BIO 211 or BIO 216, and both BIO 400 and PHY/CHM 401.
 Teaching methods coursework (PHY/CHM 401 and BIO 400) is required for licensure but will not count toward the major.

 Ripon College faculty and professional staff are dedicated to helping you reach your goals, whatever they may be and however often they may change along the way.
 It’s part of our value statement to you.